rwndy/course-web-fullstack/SYLLABUS.md

 - Online profiles (Website, GitHub, LinkedIn, Facebook)
 - Participate in Impact Byte Network with various partners
 - Apply and get a job as a professional
+- Build or join to your own tech startup